stuf/surimi_toolkit/README.md

 ## Installation

-Currently, download `surimi_toolkit.py`, install into Blender by clicking the "Install" button from Blender Addon window.
+Download this repository as a ZIP file, install in Blender through the "Install" button in the Blender Addon window.

 ## Things that need doing